apache/apisix-ingress-controller/test/e2e/README.md

 2. Build and push all related images to this cluster.
 3. Run e2e test suites.

-If you want to run e2e tests in an existing cluster, you can specify it by passing CUSTOM_REGISTRY (eg docker.io).
+If you want to run e2e tests in an existing cluster, you can specify it by passing REGISTRY (eg docker.io).

 Step `1` and `2` can be skipped by passing `E2E_SKIP_BUILD=1` to this directive, also, you can customize the running concurrency of e2e test suites by passing `E2E_CONCURRENCY=X` where `X` is the desired number of cases running in parallel.